 Normal Ranges for Blood sugar

 In terms of a normal range for blood sugar/glucose, this will vary from person to person.
 However, generally speaking, it’s between 80mg/dL and 120 mg/dL.
-The best experts in the space may even say 110 mg/dL (tested two hours after eating).
+Experts in the space may even say 110 mg/dL (tested two hours after eating).
 Other schools of thought may say that anything below 140 mg/ml is considered normal; however, the tighter the window, the better.
 Although normal blood sugar is the goal, most people experience low and high blood sugar throughout the day.
 So, what’s the difference between low and high blood sugar?

 Low blood sugar